 All the function blocks that use frequency quantity as their input signal share the common features related to the frequency measurement algorithm.
 The frequency estimation is done from one phase (phase-to-phase or phase voltage) or from the positive phase sequence (PPS).
 The voltage groups with three-phase inputs use PPS as the source.
-The frequency measurement range is 0.6 xFn to 1.5 xFn.
+The frequency measurement range is $0.6...1.5 \times F_n$ .
+The df/dt measurement range always starts from $0.6 \times F_n$ .
 When the frequency exceeds these limits, it is regarded as out of range and a minimum or maximum value is held as the measured value respectively with appropriate quality information.
 The frequency estimation requires 160 ms to stabilize after a bad quality signal.
 Therefore, a delay of 160 ms is added to the transition from the bad quality.
 The bad quality of the signal can be due to restrictions like:

-- The source voltage is below 0.02 x Un at Fn. - The source voltage waveform is discontinuous. - The source voltage frequency rate of change exceeds 15 Hz/s (including stepwise frequency changes).
+- The source voltage is below 0.02 × Un at Fn. - The source voltage waveform is discontinuous. - The source voltage frequency rate of change exceeds 15 Hz/s (including stepwise frequency changes).

-When the bad signal quality is obtained, the nominal frequency value is shown with appropriate quality information in the measurement view.
+When the bad signal quality is obtained, the nominal or zero (depending on the Def frequency Sel setting) frequency value is shown with appropriate quality information in the measurement view.
 The frequency protection functions are blocked when the quality is bad, thus the timers and the function outputs are reset.
 When the frequency is out of the function block's setting range but within the measurement range, the protection blocks are running.
 However, the OPERATE outputs are blocked until the frequency restores to a valid range.